liberkee/openldapjs/README.md

 ### Installing

+Clone or download the repository.
-* Get all required packages with npm and build the addon files :
+Get all required packages with npm and build the addon files :
   ``` npm install ```

 The Node.JS wrapper for the library is libs/ldap_async_wrap.js, require it in your software like :